Grant-Allan/cop4331-group2/Artifacts/product_vision.md

 Our product will provide entertainment.
 It offers a simple, yet satisfying gaming experience without a large time commitment.

+## What distinguishes our product?

+Our product will have a significant randomized element, which will add replay value to our work.

 ## What are the key features of this product?
 * Short, themed minigames set to an accelerating tempo
 * Boss battles